dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Carlo Vicari:**
-no no well were you gonna say
+no well were you gonna say
 Jerry sorry